schoinh/Bagheera/README.md

 ## Support and contact details

-_If you have any issues or questions, contact Na Hyung Choi at schoinh@gmail.com_
+_If you have any issues or questions, contact Na Hyung Choi_

 ## Technologies Used